fastapi-admin/fastapi-admin/README.rst

                     ),
                     Menu(
                         name='User',
-                        url='/rest/TestUser', #important,TestUser is same of the Model class TestUser. icon='fa fa-user',
+                        url='/rest/TestUser', #important,TestUser is same of the Model class TestUser and must be /rest/<Model>. icon='fa fa-user',
                     ),
                     Menu(